-You’ve probably heard plenty of snippets here and there about PVC and PVC toxins when it comes to products or materials around your house.
+You’ve probably heard plenty of snippets here and there about polyvinyl chloride and PVC toxins when it comes to products or materials around your house.
 PVC is a widely used type of plumbing pipe in homes and PVC is used in many other materials and products around the home.

 But what even IS PVC?
 And what REALLY is the problem with it?
 For a long time I knew it was harmful, but I had never stopped to do the research as to WHY it was harmful.
 I knew there were toxins in polyvinyl chloride, PVC, but I didn’t know what they were.
 Maybe that’s where you’re at too?